Vast Structure of the Universe We See Today --"Describing the Indescribable" | The Daily Galaxy

 “How do you describe the indescribable?
-By taking an entirely new approach to the problem,” says ” Carnegie’s Daniel Kelson. about a 10-year survey of tens of thousands of galaxies made using the Magellan Baade Telescope at Carnegie’s Las Campanas Observatory in Chile provided a new approach to answering the fundamental mystery of why do we see so much structure in the universe today and how did it all form and grow into a universe full of billions of galaxies with a distribution across space far from uniform.
+By taking an entirely new approach to the problem,” says Carnegie’s Daniel Kelson about a 10-year survey of tens of thousands of galaxies made using the Magellan Baade Telescope at Carnegie’s Las Campanas Observatory in Chile provided a new approach to answering the fundamental mystery of why do we see so much structure in the universe today and how did it all form and grow into a universe full of billions of galaxies with a distribution across space far from uniform.

 In 2016, astronomers discovered a wall of galaxies 1 billion light years across, larger than anything else yet identified in the cosmos.
 The BOSS Great Wall shown above, (named after the Baryon Oscillation Spectroscopic Survey), is a supercluster of galaxies over 1 billion light years across made up of 830 separate galaxies that gravity has merged into four superclusters, connected by massive filaments of hot gas creating a twisting structure that resembles a cosmic honeycomb